This book explores the image of science in the modern world.

 Les informations fournies dans la section « A propos du livre » peuvent faire référence à une autre édition de ce titre.

 Paperback.
-Etat : Very Good.
+Etat : new.
+Paperback.
 What is science?
 How is scientific knowledge affected by the society that produces it?
 Does scientific knowledge directly correspond to reality?
 Can we draw a line between science and pseudo-science?
 Will it ever be possible for computers to undertake scientific investigation independently?
 Is there such a thing as feminist science?
 In this book the author addresses questions such as these using a technique of 'cognitive play', which creates and explores new links between the ideas and results of contemporary history, philosophy, and sociology of science.
 New ideas and approaches are applied to a wide range of case studies, many of them from controversial and contested science.
 This book will be of interest to historians and sociologists of science, to anyone interested in science studies, and to educated general readers with an interest in the history, philosophy, and social context of science.
-The book has been read, but is in excellent condition.
-Pages are intact and not marred by notes or highlighting.
-The spine remains undamaged.
-N° de réf. du vendeur GOR014212159
+This book explores the image of science in the modern world.
+This item is printed on demand.
+Shipping may be from multiple locations in the US or from the UK, depending on stock availability.
+N° de réf. du vendeur 9780521892629

 Quantité disponible : 1 disponible(s)